Trey-Scheid/Recipe-Healthyness-Trends-by-season/README.md

 <iframe src="assets/visualization_13.html" width=700 height=500 frameBorder=0></iframe>

 The graph gives an idea of how usual or abnormal our observed TVD is compared to permutations under the null.
 It shows a histogram of all the TVDs when `'user_id'` doesn't influence `'description'` missingness.
 We get an exact measure of how many TVDs are as or more extreme when we calculate the p-value.
+The p-value turned out to be 0.359.

 ##### Results